Thyroidr/microbit-svg-displays/README.md

 Credit to https://github.com/microbit-foundation/microbit-svg for the original SVG.

 To use, simply edit the `config.txt` file and run the python script.
+It will generate an `output.svg` file.